 In most cases, these side effects should be temporary.
 And some may be easily managed, too.
 But if you have any symptoms that are ongoing or that bother you, talk with your doctor or pharmacist.
 And don’t stop using Cosentyx unless your doctor recommends it.

 Cosentyx may cause other mild side effects, too.
-See the Cosentyx Medication Guide for more details.
+See the prescribing information for Cosentyx to learn more.

 In rare cases, Cosentyx may cause serious side effects.
 Before starting treatment, talk with your doctor about your risk for serious side effects from this drug.